 How can I use LinkedIn to build my personal brand?

 Kris Ruby: LinkedIn is important for personal branding with business connections and prospects and it’s the most business social media network out of all of the major social platforms.
 And it is really important for personal branding.
-One of the things you can do on LinkedIn is to share over all the thought leadership content that you’re writing and put it on LinkedIn.
+One of the things you can do on LinkedIn is to share all the thought leadership content that you’re writing and put it on LinkedIn.
 Securing recommendations and testimonials from a colleague is important.
 Joining relevant industry groups and participating in those groups is also important.
-LinkedIn has added the capabilities and functionality to add videos or photos within your profile.
+LinkedIn has added the capabilities and functionality to add videos or photos in your profile.
 If you’re quoted in an article, you should share that on LinkedIn so that other people can see that.
 People have work anniversaries, saying congratulations, it’s just another way to move your brand forward so people actually consistently see you.
 But the number one way to leverage LinkedIn for personal branding is to put out a steady flow of content, and then use hashtags to increase visibility.

 Jeff Murphy, BU COM: Kris, we’ve got some great questions rolling in here.
 Molly’s wondering, is an e-newsletter a suitable substitute for a blog?
 Are they the same thing?
 What are your thoughts on that?

 Kris Ruby: I don’t think they’re the same thing.
 I wouldn’t necessarily do it as a substitute.
-My answer is that it depends who’s on the receiving end of it.
+My answer is that it depends on who’s on the receiving end of it.
 If you have all of the people that are on your target list that are receiving that, then I suppose you could say that but my issue with an e-newsletter is that people don’t necessarily just find it because they’re getting it because they’ve already somehow subscribed to you.
 If I don’t know that you exist, I’d be Googling you to first find out about it.
 If you’re not putting that information on the blog, it’s going to be much more challenging for me to find that.
 The issue with that newsletter is that it goes under the basic assumption that I already know who you are and I want to read your content again versus the inbound approach.
 I’ve drawn people in with the content.
 To cover your bases, it is best to post that content on your personal branding blog as well especially if you have already written it.

 Jeff Murphy, BU COM: And a similar question from Diane, she’s already a brand on an electric electronic newspaper, but wants to change venues for broader exposure.
 If you’re somebody who’s got a solid brand presence in an E-newsletter, what would you recommend as the next step to for broader exposure?

 Kris Ruby: That just becomes a negotiation with the outlet.
 I would say that that’s the pitch.
 I would spend time as a PR consultant, perfecting what that pitch is and telling the reporter what you can bring to their outlet and why they should be working with you.
 They will be looking for your audience size or social media numbers, what type of talent you are, that you’re bringing to their site.
 If you’re a brand, they look at you as talent right now.
 That’s the new version of “Hollywood talent” and influencers.
 They’re going to want to see your own version of a media kit.
 My recommendation to you would be to put that together and let them know based on what you’ve done with a previous media outlet.
-What results you secured and how much traffic you were able to bring.
+What results you secure and how much traffic you were able to bring.

 Jeff Murphy, BU COM: Interesting question here from Susan, specifically on Twitter.
 Is it better to have many more followers than accounts that you personally follow?